Azure/data-api-builder/docs/getting-started/getting-started-dab-cli.md

 # Getting started with Data API Builder (DAB) CLI

-Welcome to this getting started tutorial that will guide you to install and setup DAB CLI locally on your machine and then will guide you to generate and modify config file using this tool, which will be used for running Data API Builder.
+Welcome to this getting started tutorial that will guide you to install and setup DAB CLI tool locally on your machine and then will guide you to generate and modify config file using this tool, which will be used for running Data API Builder.

 ## Prerequisite

 This CLI tool is part of [.NET global tools](https://www.nuget.org/packages?packagetype=dotnettool).
-As a prerequisite to install and run this tool, you'll need to have [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download) installed on your dev machine.
+As a prerequisite to install and run this tool, you'll need to have [.NET SDK](https://dotnet.microsoft.com/en-us/download) >=6 installed on your DEV machine.

 ## Install the DAB CLI